Asheville Physician Assistant Program

 PAS 5702 Capstone Research Project

-This course builds upon foundational knowledge obtained in the didactic curriculum in PAS 5352 Evidence Based Medicine and PAS 5551 Research Design and Methodology.
+This course builds upon foundational knowledge obtained in the didactic curriculum in PAS5351 Evidence Based Medicine and PAS 5551 Research Design and Methodology.
 Students are advised as they work in groups to identify a clinical challenge and search, evaluate, and synthesize current scientific literature to draw conclusions and guide medical decision making and patient care.
-This course culminates in a well-executed systematic review and meta-analysis that enhances Physician Assistant practice.
+This course culminates in well-executed synthesis research that enhances Physician Assistant practice.
 3 credits.

 Graduation Requirements

-The following criteria must be met in order to qualify for graduation with the South College Asheville Masters of Health Science in Physician Assistant Studies degree.
-Successful candidates for graduation must:
+The following criteria must be met to qualify for graduation with the South College Asheville Master of Health Science in Physician Assistant Studies degree:

-- Satisfactorily complete all the courses in the Physician Assistant program with a minimum cumulative grade point average (GPA) of 3.0.
+• Satisfactorily complete all the courses in the PA program with a minimum cumulative grade point average (GPA) of 3.0.

-- Meet the Program Competencies and receive a PASS for all components of the Program Summative Evaluation.
+• Meet the program competencies and receive a passing grade for all components of the Program Summative Evaluation.

-- Successfully complete and maintain certification in BLS and ACLS.
+• Successfully complete and maintain BLS and ACLS certification.

-- All students must complete the South College Asheville Physician Assistant Program and all of its requirements within 30 months of matriculation.
+• All students must complete the South College Asheville Physician Assistant Program and all its requirements within 30 months of graduation.

 Matriculation and attendance at the College are privileges granted to the student in consideration of performance of specified assignments and the maintenance of established standards of personal and professional conduct.
 The College reserves the right, and the student, by the act of matriculation, concedes to the College the right to require withdrawal at any time the College deems it necessary to safeguard the standards of scholarship, conduct, and compliance with regulations, or for such other reasons deemed appropriate by the College as set forth in the South College Catalog.